microbecode/zk-languages/zokrates/README.md

 ## Stand-alone usage

 1. Follow the official installation instructions to install [Zokrates toolbox](https://zokrates.github.io/gettingstarted.html)
-1. Run `zokrates compile -i root.zok`.
+1. Run `zokrates compile -i multiply.zok`.
 This compiles your program
 1. Run `zokrates setup`.
 This prepares the trusted setup ceremony.
 1. Run `zokrates compute-witness -a 2 3`.
 This executes the program, generating witness files.
 1. Run `zokrates generate-proof`.
 This generates a `proof.json` file with the actual proof for the program execution